halaxa/json-machine/README.md

 ```bash
 composer require halaxa/json-machine
 ```
-or clone or download this repository (not recommended).
+or clone or download this repository (not recommended because of no autoloading).

 <a name="support"></a>